-Reach Hurting Kids Institute is built on nearly ten years of scientific research by our dedicated collaborators.
-Our research has focused on the church as a context for child development, with an emphasis on the ways churches can foster resiliency in children and promote healthy spiritual, emotional, and social development.
-Our team’s research has been published in a variety of high-quality, peer-reviewed academic journals and has been cited repeatedly in dissertations, textbooks, and other research in the field of psychology of religion.
-The following publications may be of interest to scholars and researchers who are exploring the scientific study of children’s ministry:
+Our research has been published in peer-reviewed journals and cited in dissertations, textbooks, and other research in the field of psychology of religion.
+The publications below may interest scholars exploring the scientific study of children’s ministry:

 Crosby, R. G., Smith, E. I., & Davis, T. (2023, July 10-14).
 Developing trauma-informed competency among religious educators: An evaluation of the Reach Hurting Kids Workshop [Poster Presentation.]
 Religious Education Association 2023 Annual Meeting, Virtual Conference. https://religiouseducation.net/rea2023